 Normal data transfer includes the transferring of data received by, or to be transmitted to, the master drivers and the status data.
 These data are transferred through read (input image) and write (output image) blocks.
-The structure and function of each block is discussed in the following topics:
+Refer to Module Configuration for a description of the data objects used with the blocks and the ladder logic required.
+The following topics discuss the structure and function of each block.